Churches

 Kirkmichael ChurchThe Church of Scotland parish church of Kirkmichael is situated on the main road through the village beside the bridge.
 The present building celebrated its 200th anniversary in 1991 but there has been a church on the site for far longer.

 Nowadays this is the main church in a parish of over 200 sq. miles covering Strathardle, Glenshee and Glenericht, and reaching nearly to Blairgowrie.
-Our churches are linked with the parish of Rattray on the outskirts of Blairgowrie and our minister is the Rev. Dr. Malcolm MacRae.
-Sunday School meets during the church service and there are monthly meetings of the Guild.
+Our churches are linked with the parish of Rattray on the outskirts of Blairgowrie and our minister is Rev. Linda Stewart.
 We also seek to serve the local community in practical ways, and the church Session House has been renovated and opened up for community use.
 A warm welcome is extended to any who would like to join us at worship at 9.30am each Sunday.

 Kirkmichael, Straloch and Glenshee Church of Scotland, Charity No: SC008021